otrv4/otrv4/otrv4.md

 ## Offline Conversation Initialization

-To begin an offline conversation, a Prekey message is published to an untrusted server.
+To begin an offline conversation, a Prekey message, a User Profile and a Prekey Profile are published to an untrusted Prekey Server.
+These three publications are defined as a Prekey Ensemble.
 This action is considered as the start of the non-interactive DAKE.
-A Prekey message is retrieved by the party attempting to send a message to the Prekey's publisher.
-This participant, then, replies with a Non-Interactive-Auth message (created with the prekey's values).
+A Prekey Ensemble is retrieved by the party attempting to send a message to the Prekey Ensemble's publisher.
+This participant, then, replies with a Non-Interactive-Auth message (created with the Prekey Ensemble's values).
 This action is considered to complete the non-interactive DAKE.

 ### Non-interactive Deniable Authenticated Key Exchange (DAKE)